 During the 1950s, roads were considerably improved, and European cars were increasingly favoured, but Volkswagen, Volvo and Peugeot gained a foothold on the market, giving the British more of a fight than they had on some other markets.
 By 1959 and with the introduction of the Mini, the products of BMC were still either imported or assembled from CKD kits…

 By 1960, however, this changed thanks to a change in government legislation that encouraged companies to create production facilities in South Africa.
-The Local Contents Programme encouraged BMC to investigate the possibility of openening a facility in South Africa – just at the time that small cars were ousting American cars as the most popular new type of vehicle.
+The Local Contents Programme encouraged BMC to investigate the possibility of opening a facility in South Africa – just at the time that small cars were ousting American cars as the most popular new type of vehicle.

 This proved a perfect opportunity for BMC, which had the Mini and 1100 – new and exciting small cars.
 However, it took time to prepare the new operation, and they continued to rely on imports and CKD kits.

-Following the formation of BLMC in 1968, a policy of rationalization followed in South Africa.
+Following the formation of BLMC in 1968, a policy of rationalisation followed in South Africa.
 In 1969, BMC, Jaguar and Aveling-Barford’s operations were merged with Leyland Motor Corporation South Africa (or Leykor as it was known).
 This meant the expansion of the Blackheath facility, where all the company’s operations would now be centred.

 The introduction of the locally produced Austin Apache in 1971 boosted local content and output, but it seemingly did not meet sales targets, and was withdrawn from the market after about four years.
 The Apache’s replacement was the Austin Marina, but there was a hiatus between them, which was partially filled by the local production of the Jaguar XJ6.